 Address Kolomna, st. October Revolution, 192a, 194.

-Located directly opposite the wheels (there can be a carpark) across the road.
-A 5-minute walk from here is the Kremlin, Lazhechnikov Street and the Museum of Local Lore, and 10 minutes away is the Kalach Museum and marshmallows.
+It is located directly opposite Diska (where you can park your car) across the road.
+A 5-minute walk from here is the Kremlin, Lazhechnikova Street and the Museum of Local Lore, a 10-minute walk from the Museum of Rolls and Pastila.

 P.S.
-In fact, it is very great that there is a museum and people who are engaged in the biography and history of I.I.
-Lazhechnikov.
+In fact, it is very cool that there is a museum and people who are engaged in the biography and history of I.I.
+Lazhechnikova.